donejs/donejs/docs/guide.md

 {{/eq}}
 ```

-Here we are basically just adding some more conditions if `page` is set to `restaurants`:
+Here we are basically adding some more conditions if `page` is set to `restaurants`:

-- When there is not `slug` set show the original restaurant list
+- When there is not `slug` set, show the original restaurant list
 - When `slug` is set but no `action`, show the restaurant details
 - When `slug` is set and `action` is `order`, show the order component for that restaurant

 ## Importing other projects

-The NPM package manager integration of StealJS makes it very easy to share and import other components.
+The NPM integration of StealJS makes it very easy to share and import other components.
 One thing we want to do when showing the `pmo-order-new` component is have a tab to choose between the lunch and dinner menu.
 The good news is that there is already a [bit-tabs](https://github.com/bitovi-components/bit-tabs) component which does exactly that.
-Lets add it as a project dependency with:
+Let's add it as a project dependency with:

 ```
 npm install bit-tabs --save